Climbing Vegetables and Fruits

 With any of the cordon varieties (the tomato plants you will normally see on sale) you can pinch out the growing tip two leaves above the fourth truss of flowers to give a bushier plant, or support them well around posts, canes or an obelisk, and let them grow tall.
 They will need a very sunny spot to grow and ripen properly outdoors.

-Alternatively, buy plants that are intended to be grown outside such as ‘Subarctic Plenty’.
+Alternatively, buy plants that are intended to be grown outside such as ‘Outdoor Girl’, which is a hardy, early-maturing variety that does well in colder climates.
 This variety will grow up your supports and tolerate a less than perfect summer!
 What a bonus!

 For an outdoor, bush tomato that is ideal for growing in a pot or raised bed, go for something like 'Red Alert' which produces reliable trusses of fruit.